behretv/self-driving-car/CarND-PID-Control-P7/README.md

 ## Proportional
 The p-component is the proportional error and penalizes directly using the cross-track-error (CTE).
 Thus, this error helps the car to move into the direction of the goal lane.
+But if the p-component is increased too much in can cause overshooting and/or oscillation.
 ```C++
 p_error_ = cte;
 ```
 ## Integral
 The i-component penalizes the sum of all CTE's.
 Hence by nature the coefficient should be much smaller than the ones from the other errors, hence the learning rate  `delta_ki` was also chosen much smaller during the hyper-parameter tuning.
 This component tackles systematic bias and should be increased if drift is high.
+But if it is chosen too high the integral error will be much greater than the other two error (p and d) and it will be impossible to tune them.
 ```C++
 i_error_ += cte;
 ```

 ## Derivative
 The d-component penalizes changes in the CTE.
-Thus, component helps to avoid oscillation and hence should be increased if oscillation is too high.
+Thus, damps overshooting and helps to avoid oscillation and hence should be increased if overshoot and/or oscillation is too high.
+However if the d-component is chosen too high it will fight what the the p-component and the i-component try to accomplish.
 ```C++
 d_error_ = cte - previous_cte;
 ```